Aleksandrs Čaks: Works

-Čaks published his first poetry book, "Seši", in 1928, dedicated to Riga and its life.
+Čaks published his first poetry books, "Es un šis laiks" and "Sirds uz trotuāra" in 1928, dedicated to Riga and its life.
 These poems included topics and characters previously not depicted in Latvian poetry – city night life, homeless people, prostitutes, poor suburbs, even the sewers in blockhouses.
-In his works, Čaks shows his deep love for Riga as it is, which is well seen in the title of a poem, "Heart on the pavement".
-Riga is not the only subject of his poems, though – Čaks also wrote romantic poetry and works dedicated to the Latvian riflemen. Čaks also wrote some short stories, although they are generally not as well known as his poems.
+In his works, Čaks shows his deep love for Riga as it is, which is well seen in the title of a poem in his second book, "Heart on the Pavement".
+Riga is not the only subject of his poems, though – Čaks also wrote romantic poetry and works dedicated to the Latvian riflemen, "Mūžības skartie" (1937, "Touched by Eternity") being a significant representative of the rifflemen theme in Latvian literature. Čaks also wrote some short stories, although they are generally not as well known as his poems.
 He also wrote a few plays namely the children's play Nagla, Tomāts un Plūmīte together with Ēriks Ādamsons, "Pusnakts kuģis together with Jūlijs Vanags and "Matīss, kausu bajārs".
 He also translated many works into Latvian importantly his collaboration with Ēriks Ādamsons for translating The Threepenny Opera by Bertold Brecht and many others.